-With all the confusion that exists on the internet around indoor gardening, choosing the best grow lights for herbs can be a confusing task for indoor growers.
+With all the confusion that exists on the internet around indoor gardening, choosing the best grow lamp for herbs can be a daunting task, especially for beginners in indoor plant gardening.

 People spend hours online trying to figure out which grow light to get for their herbs just to end up becoming more confused and indecisive.